Walasse Ting

+Background

-He was born on 13 October 1929 in Shanghai, left China in 1946 and lived for a while in Hong Kong, then settled in Paris in 1952.
+He was born on 13 October 1928 in Wuxi, China.
+The youngest of four sons of Ting Ho Ching and Ying Ping Si, who owned and managed factories that made boxes and other things.
+He briefly studied art at Shanghai College of Fine Arts.
+In 1951, he moved to Hong Kong, then settled in Paris shortly thereafter.

+Career

+Ting started his career as an artist in Paris in the 1950s.
 There, he associated with artists such as Karel Appel, Asger Jorn, and Pierre Alechinsky, members of the avant-garde group CoBrA.

-Ting started his career as an artist in Paris in the 1950s, where he became friends with artists such as Sam Francis and Pierre Alechinsky.
-His early works were influenced by the CoBrA group, a European art movement known for its use of expressive, childlike imagery.
-In the 1960s, Ting moved to New York City and became associated with the Pop Art movement.
+In 1957, he moved to the United States, and settled in New York where his work was influenced by pop art and abstract expressionism.
+He began primarily as an abstract artist, but the bulk of his work since the mid-1970s has been described as popular figuratism, with broad areas of color painted with a Chinese brush and acrylic paint.

-Ting is perhaps best known for his series of paintings featuring women, which he called "Cat Women."
+He is perhaps best known for his series of paintings featuring women, which he called "Cat Women."
 These works often featured female figures surrounded by flowers and other decorative elements.
 Ting was also known for his collaborations with poets, including Allen Ginsberg and Gary Snyder, and his own poetry, which often featured themes of love and desire.

-In 1957, he moved to the United States, and settled in New York where his work was influenced by pop art and abstract expressionism.
-He began primarily as an abstract artist, but the bulk of his work since the mid-1970s has been described as popular figuratism, with broad areas of color painted with a Chinese brush and acrylic paint.

 He lived in Amsterdam in the 1990s, but regularly moved between there and New York.
 He is the author of 13 books, including "All in my Head" (Walasse Ting & Roland Topor, 1974) and "One Cent Life" (Eberhard W. Kornfeld, 1964) a portfolio of 62 original lithographs by 28 artists, including Andy Warhol, Roy Lichtenstein, Kiki Kogelnik, Tom Wesselmann, James Rosenquist, Asger Jorn, Pierre Alechinsky, Karel Appel, Claes Oldenburg, Joan Mitchell, Robert Rauschenberg and Sam Francis.